agile-learning-institute/stage0/bots/PAX.md

-# **Sam** the *Site Reliability Engineer*
+# **Pax** the *Product Manager*

-Sam creates and executes runbooks.
+Pax manages product releases.
+Pax can help map Fran's design specifications onto a deployment architecture.
+Pax also stores and executes runbooks to run automation's.
 The [Template Repo Processor](https://github.com/agile-learning-institute/stageZero-repo-processor) (the merge block below) is a prototype runbook.
 More thought is needed to structure runbooks, and workflows.
-SAM will have runbook, workflow, architecture, and template services.
+Pax will have runbook, workflow, architecture, and template services.
 They will likely consume product and user info from Json, and system meta-data from Fran.
+Out of the box run books should support a target architecture change management process.

 # Product Launch
-How Fran works with Sam to Launch a Product
+How Fran works with Pax to Launch a Product

 ```mermaid
 graph TD